zwoefler/data-is-aweseome/docs/Purpose and Why.md

 The world is flodded bullshit content, including data that tells you nothing!

 Therefore we need more understanding for complex subjects that suround us daily!

+Each data project here has one of the following:
+- Clear research question (Gaining insights)
+- Learning a new feature/skill.
+New data provider
+- Creating a baseline dataset for later use!

 ## Knowledge is fluent, but most of our education isn't
 The rules of math will stay the same as long as I breath.